-After completing the first stage of the IAA project with great success, EPSRC has awarded Swansea University another £468,234 to carry on supporting the development of impact from our EPSRC funded research portfolio until the end of March 2020.
+After completing the first two stages of the IAA project with great success, EPSRC has awarded Swansea University a further £156,078 to carry on supporting the development of impact from our EPSRC funded research portfolio until the end of March 2021.

-£300,000 of this funding is allocated to support secondment, early stage commercialisation and business/ user engagement projects, aligned to broader EPSRC portfolio.
+£105,000 of this funding is allocated to support secondment, early stage commercialisation and business/ user engagement projects, aligned to broader EPSRC portfolio

 In addition, IAA will offer training opportunities to drive culture chance, and to embed impact across its research portfolio.
 The University will further develop its programme of impact training for academics and postgraduate students.

-Swansea’s Impact Acceleration Account (IAA) will run for three years to 30 March 2020 and aims to permanently improve the way the University delivers impact.
+Swansea’s Impact Acceleration Account (IAA) will run to 30 March 2021 and aims to permanently improve the way the University delivers impact.
 This will be achieved through prioritising research areas encompassing health, energy, manufacturing, computer science, technology development, and associated disciplines, and by developing and implementing a programme of innovative approaches that will transform the impact of Swansea’s EPSRC research portfolio.